sinoru/STwitter/README.md

 # STwitter #

-STwitter is a Twitter Frameworks for iOS / OS X. It support iOS Integrated Twitter SSO too. and It offers User Streaming API.
+STwitter is a High Level Twitter Frameworks for iOS / OS X. It support iOS Integrated Twitter SSO too. and It offers User Streaming API.

 ### Features ###
 - BSD License